Eyongtarh/Eyongtarh-Tennis-Club/README.md

 #### Tools
  - [FreeConvert](https://www.freeconvert.com/video-compressor) was used to edit video.
  - [Compress JPEG](https://compressjpeg.com/) was used to compress JPEG images.
  - [IMGonline.com.ua](https://www.imgonline.com.ua/eng/resize-image.php) was used to resize images.

 ## Acknowledgments

 - [Code Institute](https://codeinstitute.net/) tutors and Mentor for their continues support.
-- [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.
+-